-- 133. (1) The registered owner of a mark may renounce the registration, either wholly or in respect of part of the goods or services for which the mark is registered, by a declaration in writing signed by him or on his behalf and forwarded to the Director-General. - (2) The Director-General shall, on receipt of the said declaration, record it in the register and cause such record to be published in the Gazette. - (3) The renunciation shall take effect from the date that the Director-General receives the said declaration.
+Renunciation of 133.
+(1) The registered owner of a mark may renounce the registration, either registration. wholly or in respect of part of the goods or services for which the mark is registered, by a declaration in writing signed by him or on his behalf and forwarded to the Director-General.
+(2) The Director-General shall, on receipt of the said declaration, record

+Gazette.

+(3) The renunciation shall take effect from the date that the Director-General receives the said declaration.

-- (4) Where a licence contract in respect of a mark is recorded in the register the Director-General shall not, in the absence of provision to the contrary in such licence contract, accept or record the said renunciation except upon receipt of a signed declaration by which any assignee, licensee or sub-licensee on record consents to the renunciation, unless his consent is expressly waived in the licence contract. - 134.
-(1) The Court may on the application of any person showing a legitimate interest, or of any competent Authority including the Director-General, to which the registered owner of the mark and every assignee, licensee or sub-licensee on record shall be made party, declare the registration of the mark null and void if its registration is precluded under the provisions of sections 103 and 104:
+(4) Where a licence contract in respect of a mark is recorded, the register the Director-General shall not, in the absence of provision to the contrary in such licence contract, accept or record the said renunciation except upon receipt of a signed declaration by which any assignee, licensee or sub-licensee on record consents to the renunciation, unless his consent is expressly waived in the licence contract.

+Nullity of 134.(1) The Court may on the application of any person showing a legitimate interest, or of any competent Authority including the Director-General, to which the registered owner of the mark and every assignee, licensee or sub-licensee on record shall be made party, declare the registration of the mark null and void if its registration is precluded under the provisions of sections 103 and 104: